Instagram

 File Photo

-A police spokesperson said that on Monday, June 16, at around 10.30 a.m., officers from the 48th Precinct responded to a 911 call regarding an aided man inside 915 Elsmere Place.
+A police spokesperson said that on Monday, June 16, at around 10.30 a.m., officers from the 48th Precinct responded to a 911 call regarding an aided man inside an Elsmere Place residential building.

 “Upon arrival, officers observed a 58-year-old male unconscious and unresponsive with trauma to the back,” a police spokesperson said.
 “EMS responded and pronounced the male deceased at the scene.
-The Chief Medical Examiner will determine the cause of death and the investigation remains ongoing at this time.”
+Police said the City’s chief medical examiner will determine the cause of death.

 Anyone with information regarding this incident is asked to call the NYPD’s Crime Stoppers Hotline at 1-800-577-TIPS (8477) or for Spanish, 1-888-57-PISTA (74782).
 The public can also submit their tips by logging onto the Crime Stoppers website at https://crimestoppers.nypdonline.org/, or on X @NYPDTips.